austinstanding/midnight-lights-vstheme/README.md

 ## Versions

-### v1.4.2-3
+### v1.5

-- Improve contrast in accent light blue 🚸
+- Improve contrast in accent highlights and hovers 🚸

 ### v1.4.1